daniel-smyth/nextjs-integrations/README.md

 RTK Query is a powerful data fetching and caching tool.
 It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic yourself.

-Configuring a `addContact` hook in `redux/slicesredux/slices/api.ts`
+Configuring an `addContact` hook in `redux/slicesredux/slices/api.ts`

 ```typescript
 import { createApi, fetchBaseQuery } from '@reduxjs/toolkit/query/react';